maxcwolf/wolf-ui/packages/playground/README.md

-# Wolf UI Component Playground
+# Vision UI Native Component Playground

-The mobile playground is an on device Storybook for development of the Wolf UI mobile library components.
+The mobile playground is an on device Storybook for development of the Vision UI React Native library components.
+It is currently meant for development purposes only.

 ## 🗂️ Table of Contents